Leica C-LUX vs Nikon D1H

 Studio photographers will appreciate that the Nikon D1H (unlike the C-LUX) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The C-LUX is a recent model that features in the current product line-up of Leica.
-In contrast, the D1H has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D1H has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1H was succeeded by the Nikon D2H.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the C-LUX and D1H can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Nikon D1H Manual.

 So how do things add up?
 Is there a clear favorite between the Leica C-LUX and the Nikon D1H?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.